BlueBrain/nexus/docs/src/main/paradox/docs/fusion/project.md

-# Admin
+# Project

-The Nexus Fusion admin app allows you to manage your Nexus Delta instance.
+The Nexus Fusion project page allows you to manage your Nexus Delta instance.
 In particular, you can:

-- list, create, edit and deprecate organizations,
 - list, create, edit and deprecate projects within an organization,
 - check permissions on your projects and organizations,
 - create, view, edit, and deprecate resources within your projects,